 The College of Idaho offers a liberal arts education.
 "Liberal arts" is a frequently misunderstood phrase, and although the liberal arts are variously defined, they represent an educational tradition born in ancient Greece.
-In its ideal form, a liberal arts education encourages individuals to seek personal foundations for the choices that they make as they live their lives, and to pursue intellectual freedom from the constraints of society, history, tradition, and ignorance.
+In its ideal form, a liberal arts education encourages individuals to seek personal foundations for the choices they make as they live their lives, and to pursue intellectual freedom from the constraints of society, history, tradition, and ignorance.
 Here at The College of Idaho, we take care to introduce students to the disciplines—the arts and sciences —that will empower them to live fully and well.

 The Program of Study

 The College of Idaho seeks to realize these goals in three ways.
-The first of these is by establishing an appropriate curriculum.
+The first is by establishing an appropriate curriculum.
 The curriculum consists of course offerings in over 25 disciplines, from which students may choose majors and minors, independent study and travel programs, field trips, and internships.
 Students learn through research, analysis, discussion, practice, presentation, creative performance, critical thinking, and writing.
 Our curriculum features the traditional disciplines, as well as pre-professional programs, business, teacher certification, and innovative interdisciplinary fields such as environmental studies and international political economy.
 To assure breadth of vision, multi-disciplinary perspective, and a broad set of skills applicable to any endeavor, the faculty has designed the PEAK Curriculum.

 Second, we encourage the development of a community of scholars by offering an intimate and academically supportive college experience.
-In both formal and informal settings, teachers and students have an opportunity to share in the pursuit of knowledge in face-to-face dialogues.
+In both formal and informal settings, professors and students have an opportunity to share in the pursuit of knowledge in face-to-face dialogues.
 Because most classes at the College are small, it is impossible for a student or an instructor to be anonymous.
 We see this condition as indispensable to both effective learning and to the vitality of our community.

-Third, the academic calendar is intended to help in the realization of the College's educational goals by providing a framework within which both innovative and conventional approaches to learning can coexist.
+Third, the academic calendar is intended to help in achieving the College's educational goals by providing a framework within which both innovative and conventional approaches to learning can coexist.
 During the fall and spring semesters, students engage in 12 weeks of coursework and learning opportunities.
-Separating these two sessions is our unique 4-week winter term, during which students are immersed in intensive study.
+Separating these two sessions is our 4-week winter term, during which students are immersed in intensive study.
 The winter term allows for off-campus student opportunities and unique field experiences, in addition to the more traditional learning environment.